rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ## Truffle

-Truffle is a popular development framework for Ethereum with a mission to make smart contract development easier for developers.
+Truffle is a popular development framework with a mission to make smart contract development easier for developers.
 Amongst its features, it has a smart contract lifecycle management, scriptable deployment & migrations, automated contract testing and simple network management.

-It also makes developing on  RSK easier, with the ability to configure a RSK network in Truffle.
+It also makes developing on RSK easier, with the ability to configure custom networks for RSK.

 To install Truffle, input the command below into the terminal and press `enter` at your project location: